 - Carla is a disabled activist with a large Twitter following.

 Recommendation: Ask the person you are speaking to or writing about how they wish to be identified.
 If you are unable to determine the preferred terminology of your subject, use person-first language.
+If you are going to use identity-first language, consider providing a disclaimer to your article like the Center for American Progress did in this October 2020 article.

 Please consider the following when writing about people with disabilities: